-Keep in mind that the application forms vary from lending institution to lending institution.
+Keep in mind that the application forms vary from a lending institution to a lending institution.
 However, lenders typically ask for the same information in your application.
 So you have to prepare for questions such as – what is the purpose of your application and where you intend to use the proceeds of your loan when received.
-Other questions may focus upon the assets the business possesses, credit history with preferred suppliers, existing business debts, the key members of the business’s management team, and the directors personal background.
+Other questions may focus on the assets the business possesses, credit history with preferred suppliers, existing business debts, the key members of the business’s management team, and the director’s personal background.
 These questions need to be considered first before filling out the application form.

 Resumes as Evidence